 A macro is a text file that contains a series of Minitab session commands.
 You can use macros to automate a repetitive task (for example, generating a monthly report) or to extend Minitab's functionality (for example, computing a special test statistic).

-The easiest way to create an exec file is to save command language from the History folder.
+The easiest way to create an Exec file is to save command language from the History pane.